SwiftGapple/cse15l-lab-reports/lab5.md

 fi
 ```
 * the condition will evaluate to false because the return code from previous javac command is 0, which means all the file have successfully compiled
-* the inner block won't execute since the condition evaluate to false
+* the block does not run

 $30: `java -cp $CPATH org.junit.runner.JUnitCore TestListExamples > TEST_SCORE.txt`
 * run the junit test on the student submission